Many people are surprised to learn what happens in rehab

 Rehab life as shown in the media

-I assume people have formed their own opinion of what happens in rehab from television, movies, family, and friends.
-I myself remember the 1988 movie “Clean and Sober” with Michael Keaton and the 2000 movie “28 Days” with Sandra Bullock and how that gave a fairly accurate look into how rehab operated in those years.
-Now add in the 2008 to 2012 television series Celebrity Rehab and the still running since 2005 television show Intervention I can see how people have drawn a conclusion about what happens in Rehab.
+I assume people have formed their opinion of what happens in rehab from television, movies, family, and friends.
+I remember the 1988 movie “Clean and Sober” with Michael Keaton and the 2000 movie “28 Days” with Sandra Bullock, which gave a reasonably accurate look into how rehab operated in those years.
+Now add in the 2008 to 2012 television series Celebrity Rehab and the still running since 2005 television show Intervention I can see how people have concluded what happens in Rehab.

-This article is not about the exceptions to the rule it’s about the rule.
-Yes, there are “luxury Rehabs” with Golf, Massage, Gourmet Dining etc. and there is no cost “state-run” shake and bakes which I won’t be discussing.
-They make up only a minuscule fraction of the 14,000 estimated treatment centers in the United States.
+This article is not about the exceptions to the rule; it’s about the rule.
+Yes, there are “luxury Rehabs” with Golf, Massage, Gourmet Dining, etc., and there are no-cost “state-run” shake and bakes, which I won’t be discussing.
+They make up only a fraction of the 14,000 estimated treatment centers in the United States.

-This article is about the typical JACHO or CARF accredited 30-90 day substance abuse treatment programs paid for mostly by insurance or cost on a cash base between $15,000 and $75,000.
+This article is about the typical JACHO or CARF accredited 30-—to 90-day substance abuse treatment programs, which are paid for mostly by insurance or cost on a cash base between $15,000 and $75,000.
 It is important to know what to expect from a treatment center to make sure you receive all the help necessary to recover from addiction.

 Entering Rehab